• Skip to primary navigation

 What’s the best kind of bacon to use?

-Opt for regular bacon (as opposed to thick-cut) for a nice crispy texture.
+Opt for regular bacon (rather than thick-cut) for a nice, crispy texture.

 Can I prepare this dish ahead of time?

-To save time, chop all your vegetables up to a day ahead of time.
-Then all you have to do is roast them in the oven until golden and crispy.
+To save time, chop all your vegetables a day ahead.
+Then roast them in the oven until golden and crispy.

 Can I use different vegetables?

 Absolutely!
 Just be mindful of cooking time and try to chop them in a similar size so they cook evenly.
-Other root vegetables like parsnip, sweet potato, or butternut squash all taste great, too.
+Other root vegetables, such as parsnip, sweet potato, and butternut squash, also taste great.

 Can I use honey instead of maple syrup?

-Yep, honey does work as a substitute for maple syrup, but it doesn't have the same rich flavor as maple syrup.
+Yep, honey can be a substitute for maple syrup, but it doesn’t have the same rich flavor.

 Tap stars to rate!